-Playing Frozen Wilds—the very good Horizon: Zero Dawn DLC—its got me thinking a lot about winter.
-As its name suggests, it takes place in a winter setting.
-You enter the settlement of Daytower in the early part of the DLC, an area that stretches white as far as the eye can see.
+Playing Frozen Wilds—the very good Horizon: Zero Dawn DLC—it’s got me thinking a lot about winter.
+As its title suggests, it takes place in a winter setting.
+You enter the settlement of Daytower in the early part of the DLC; an area that stretches white as far as the eye can see.
 The nearly blood-red sun is setting in the background casting a picturesque beam of light atop the snow-capped mountains.
 This looks like a really nice place to live.

-Frozen Wilds isn’t just winter thrown onto the existing skin of the original game, it’s a completely new territory accessible across the northern mountains of the map.
-This isn’t a wildly new approach to Winter landscapes.
-Like Frozen Wilds, Red Dead Redemption had the region of Tall Trees—a place you are most likely to be killed by a bear—where the grass is green mere steps before entering the snowy territory.
+Frozen Wilds isn’t just winter thrown onto the existing skin of the original game.
+It’s a completely new territory accessible across the northern mountains of the map.
+This DLC isn’t a wildly new approach to Winter landscapes in games.
+Like Frozen Wilds, Red Dead Redemption had the region of Tall Trees—a place you are most likely to be killed by a bear—where the grass is still green mere steps before entering the snowy territory.

 Skyrim also gets the Winter setting right.
-Obviously, since Skyrim is set in the northern region of Tamriel there is a lot of snow, but the contrast to grayer and greener areas like Falkreath make landscapes like Winterhold and Solitude so profoundly unique and interesting.
-Like Tall Trees with bears, the winter settings of Skyrim also provide opportunities to introduce a variety of frost-focused foes like frost trolls and frostbite spiders.
+Obviously since Skyrim is set in the northern region of Tamriel there is a lot of snow, but the contrast to grayer and greener areas like Falkreath make landscapes like Winterhold and Solitude so profoundly unique and interesting.
+Like Tall Trees with bears, the winter settings of Skyrim also provide opportunities to introduce a variety of enemies that compliment the terrain, like frost trolls and frostbite spiders.
 Why aren’t more games doing this?

 I can’t help but continue thinking how not addressing Winter in games is a missed opportunity.
-It gives a world a stronger pulse, it looks real cool, and it shakes up the ways a game can kill you.
-In my case, it was always the frost troll.
+It gives a world a different kind of pulse, welcomes interesting survival elements, and basically shakes up the ways a video game can kill you.
+In my case it was always the frost troll.